juliankrispel/jkrsp/content/blog/gatsby-terraform-s3-gh-actions/index.md

 description: A tutorial on how I put my new blog on the internet, using gatsby, s3, github actions and terraform.
 ---

 I've been using terraform at work a lot, to build serverless things on aws.
 It makes building  managing infrastructure a lot easier.
 I'll start my new blog with a quick tutorial on what I did.
-Bear in mind - this isn't really the easiest way to create a blog 😅- AWS can be a bit wieldy - but it may be useful to anyone who wants to host static websites on S3.
+Bear in mind - this isn't really the easiest way to create a blog 😅- AWS can be a bit unwieldy - but it may be useful to anyone who wants to host static websites on S3.

 __tldr;__ - The outcome of this tutorial is this blog - [the code of which is hosted on github](github.com/juliankrispel/jkrsp)